lhcb-bicocca/documentation/docs/source/server.rst

 Once approved, you will be available to connect with the username and password of your MIB account.

 You will also be added to the brownie users' mailing list (**brownie-users@lists.mib.infn.it**).
-Feel free to send messages to this list for discussing troubles or software requests related to the software.
+Feel free to send messages to this list for discussing troubles or software requests.

 Connection
 ==========